 At the inception of each off-balance sheet transaction, the Group records the fair value of (i) guarantee liabilities, which represent the present value of the Group's expected payout based on the estimated delinquency rate and the applicable discount rate for time value; or (ii) risk assurance liabilities, which considers the premium required by a third-party market participant to issue the same risk assurance in a standalone transaction, as applicable.
 Prior to January 1, 2020, the release of the non-contingent aspect of the risk assurance liability is recognized in earnings as a reduction of changes in guarantee liabilities and risk assurance liabilities.
 The contingent loss arising from the obligation to make future payments is recognized when borrower default is probable, and the amount of loss is estimable.
 Subsequent to January 1, 2020, the non-contingent aspect of the risk assurance liability is subsequently recognized as guarantee income over the term of the arrangement as the Group is released from the stand ready obligation based on the borrower's repayment of the loan principal.
-The contingent liability relating to the expected credit losses arising from the contingent aspect of the risk assurance liability is initially measured under the CECL model.
-The subsequent changes in the contingent aspect of the risk assurance liabilities and risk assurance liabilities.
-The service fees payable to the Group, net of guarantee liabilities and risk assurance liabilities and risk assurance liabilities and risk assurance liabilities are recognized as loan facilitation income and other related income.
-Increases in the amount of guarantee liabilities and risk assurance liabilities are recognized as changes in guarantee liabilities and risk assurance liabilities are recognized as changes in guarantee liabilities and risk assurance liabilities are recognized as changes in guarantee liabilities and risk assurance liabilities and risk assurance liabilities in the Group's results of operations.
-The Group recognized a l
+The contingent liability relating to the expected credit losses arising from the contingent aspect of the risk assurance liabilities in the subsequent that the contingent aspect of the risk assurance liabilities and risk assurance liabilities.
+The service fees payable to the Group, net of guarantee liabilities and risk assurance liabilities are recognized as loan facilitation income and other related income.
+Increases in the amount of guarantee liabilities and risk assurance liabilities are recognized as changes in guarantee liabilities and risk assurance liabilities in the Group's results of operations.
+The Group recognized a loss of RMB22.3 million, a gain of RMB53.0 million and a gain of RMB37.1 million (US\$5.4 million) from changes in guarantee liabilities in 2020, 2021 and 2022, respectively.
+The G